 Work experience placements are available to secondary school students in Years 10 and 11.

 Read our volunteer charter to learn more about our commitment to our volunteers.

-If you are interested in working with people, please read the Task Outline at the bottom of this page and apply via email using the Application Form.
+If you enjoy working with people and have an interest in horticulture, history and the environment, please read the task outline at the bottom of this page and apply via email using the application form.

-Applications close Wednesday 7 May 2014 at 4pm.
+Applications close on Friday 22 August at 4pm.